top of page

 Preference for Domestic Brands

 Despite influences from Western culture, Japanese consumers often prefer domestic brands, viewing them as more reliable and trustworthy.
-To compete effectively, foreign brands must emphasize their unique advantages, such as quality, innovation, or cost-effectiveness.
+To compete effectively, foreign brands must emphasise their unique advantages, such as quality, innovation, or cost-effectiveness.
 Highlighting how a foreign product fits into the Japanese lifestyle can also be beneficial.

 Risk Aversion